-Looking to purchase a new handheld barcode scanner?
+Looking to purchase a new handheld barcode scanner, mobile scanner or cordless scanner?
 Scanners today provide greater functionality, convenience and durability than ever before and with the wide range of options available it is important to choose the right device for your particular needs.

 Handheld barcode scanners are portable and designed for easy, one-handed operation, generally using a trigger mechanism for simple aim-and-scan operation.
 They are simple to install - in most cases you just plug in the cable and you are ready to start scanning.
 Handheld scanners can be compared to a computer keyboard, they are a device used to enter data into a computer or operating system, as opposed to a mobile computer which runs an operating system and is equipped with a built-in scanner.

-To determine the best handheld barcode scanner for your application the following questions can assist in your decision making.
+To determine the best handheld barcode scanner, mobile scanner or cordless scanner for your application the following questions can assist in your decision making.

 insignia's handheld barcode scanners have a range of connectivity options including USB, LAN, and Bluetooth.